Joey Gallo Preview, Player Props: Twins vs. Pirates

 Joey Gallo At The Plate

-- In 22.3% of his games this year, Gallo has driven in at least one run.
-In nine of those games (9.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- Gallo has had at least one RBI in 22.1% of his games this year (21 of 95), with two or more RBI nine times (9.5%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.